BIOEAST – CENTRAL AND EASTERN EUROPEAN INITIATIVE FOR KNOWLEDGE-BASED AGRICULTURE, AQUACULTURE AND FORESTRY IN THE BIOECONOMY.

 9 May 2019 Stara Lesna, Slovakia and 28 May 2019 Brussels, Belgium:

 - A Common Declaration of 11 countries signed and endorsed by 22 ministries (Romania will sign in July after their EU Presidency): by agricultural ministers in Slovakia and by research ministers in Brussels on the future role of the BIOEAST Initiative in the context of Horizon Europe.

-- The Common Declaration enforces the cross-sectorial thinking, and commitment of the different ministries to develop their strategic agendas in bioeconomies, to develop partnerships in key priority areas and the need for policy support from the next EU research and innovation framework programme -HORIZON EUROPE.
+- The Common Declaration enforces the cross-sectoral thinking, and commitment of the different ministries to develop their strategic agendas in bioeconomies, to develop partnerships in key-priority areas and the need for policy support from the next EU research and innovation framework programme -HORIZON EUROPE.